What to Pack–or Not–for a Wellness Retreat

 The right shoes.
 Pack the broken-in ones that fit and feel the best and provide support, like your favorite hiking boots and shoes for fitness classes.
 And nothing fancy, even at mealtime.

-Dress for time & weather.
+Bring layers for the season & weather.
 Get the 10-day forecast, checking both the lows and highs.
-Layering is important, and don’t forget your raingear.
+Layering is important, and don’t forget your rain gear.

 Sun-ready.
-Be sure to take a sunhat, sunglasses, lip balm, sunscreen and your preferred moisturizer.
-Whether you’re in the desert, at the beach or on a mountain trail, the sun can still find you.
-If you plan on hours outdoors, consider clothes with SPF protection.
+Be sure to take a sunhat, sunglasses, lip balm, sunscreen, and your preferred moisturizer.
+Whether you’re in the Arizona desert, the Berkshires woods, or on a Bay Area mountain trail, the sun can still find you.
+If you plan on being outdoors for hours, consider clothes with SPF protection.

 Medications.
 Make sure you have what you need for your whole stay.
 Prescription meds are one thing you can’t pick up at resort shops.